kzapata19/blog/_posts/2017-12-04-Reasonable-Expectations-From-Your-New-CTO.md

 Because software changes by definition, the application should not cost unnecessary time and money.

 ### Fearless competence
 Never fear refactoring.
-Code that does not get refactored will only get worse over tiem.
+Code that does not get refactored will only get worse over time.
 Tests must be quality tests.
 They should not be ignored.
 If all tests pass, code should be deployable.

 ### Extreme quality
 Expect no bugs and never ship with bugs.
 Do not rely on QA to find bugs.
 QA should ideally be in the front end specifying not on the back end before deployment.